7th Pamana Heritage Awards, Sept 26, 2015, Hotel Cascada, Albuquerque, NM

-In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted in October instead of September.
-It will be a FREE EVENT.
-Venue and other details will be announced later.
-Please visit this page by mid-August.
+In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted on October 21, 2017, Saturday at 2:00 pm, Hotel Cascada.
+It is a FREE EVENT.
+Visit: 2017 Pamana Awards.

 Also, starting 2017, Pamana and Manoa Youth Awards will NOT be soliciting nominations.
-The awardees will be decided by the Awards Committee.
+The awardees will be decided by the Search Committee.

 NOTE: To see full view of photos in the gallery, double click on each photo, then double click again for larger view.
 To return to text, click on the (<) arrow at the top right corner of the screen.